 For anybody passionate about sports and open-air physical activities, the Dolomites can provide everything you need!

 Exercise and sports of all types are allowed in Italy, provided that they are enjoyed alone or with other members of the same household.
 There are fantastic options year round, including walking, trekking, cycling in summer – including using the network of trails and bicycle paths; and snowshoeing and backcountry skiing in winter.
-Small group activities are permitted provided that the 1-meter (3.2') safety distance is maintained; a mask must be worn where this cannot be guaranteed, or where there may be a high concentration of people.

 For more intense activities – such as running, and activities that may require more interaction with others – including rock-climbing and via ferrata, the minimum distance is 2 meters (7').

 YES!
 We are thrilled to be welcoming you back to the Dolomites this winter!
 All of the Dolomiti Superski resorts are now open, adding new lifts and more terrain daily, as they implement new procedures to ensure the highest safety standards.
 Things may look a little different than the last time you skied.

 If you take a guided trip with us, not only will you’ll be treated to an exceptional experience, you’ll have a front row seat to our safety protocols in action.